March is a month of great transition in the vegetable garden. Spring for the northern hemisphere will arrive on March 20.

 Grapes.
 Tie up branches of vines planted last year.
 Provide support for those planted this year.
 Cut off all branches when planting, allowing only one cane to develop.

 Zones 7-8 Vegetable Garden Calendar:

 Winter temperature lows in Zone 8 can drop to 10°F (-12°C); in Zone 7 winter lows can drop to 0°F (-18°C).

 Soil preparation.
 Prepare beds and planting holes as soon as the ground can be worked.
-Also dig up root crops left in garden from last fall.
+Also, dig up root crops left in the garden from last fall.

-Fork over the kitchen garden, dig in cover crops, remove weeds, rake soil to a fine tilth and spread compost if the soil is dry enough to cultivate.
+Fork over the kitchen garden, dig in cover crops, remove weeds, rake the soil to a fine tilth, and spread compost if the soil is dry enough to cultivate.
 Prepare celery and potato trenches by adding a layer of well-rotted manure or garden compost to the trench area.

 Remove winter mulch from around fruit trees, vines, and perennial vegetables that are flowering or have begun to sprout new growth.

 Begin a new compost pile during the spring if you don’t already have one.
 Use leftover leaves, grass, and non-fatty kitchen scraps.